aws-samples/aws-security-odyssey/SID402Workshop/README.md

-# SID402 - Workshop - Implementing Security Controls in the World of Internet, Big Data, IoT, E-Commerce, and Open Communications Platforms
+# 2017 AWS re:Invent - SID402 - Workshop

+## Implementing Security Controls in the World of Internet, Big Data, IoT, E-Commerce, and Open Communications Platforms

-## Workshop Scenario
+### Workshop Scenario

 ___Welcome to the IthaCorp Cloud Engineering Team.
 Let the Odyssey begin!___
 <company name is TBD>